Anigozanthos manglesii seeds – ( Kangaroo Paw)

 • Biogrow seed soak

-A cheap option for smoke treatment is to use a covered object such as a kettle barbecue or large tin can with lid or similar which can contain the fire.
+Method 2: A cheap option and one which has worked well for us is to use a covered object such as a kettle barbecue or large tin can with lid or similar which can contain the fire.
+Buy some vermiculite from your garden centre.

 • In the BBQ or tin can object, put the material you will use for generating smoke , such as dryish grass or wood chips or dryish leaves, in the base of the container.

-• Place the seeds into a small open container , and put this container into the barbecue , tin etc, on a rack above the base fire, making sure they are not directly in the smoke or fire.
+• Place the vermiculite in an open container , and put this container into the barbecue , tin etc, on a rack above the base fire.
 Put the lid on the barbecue ,tin etc

 • You may need to replenish the fire material a few times if it stops smouldering

-• Leave the seeds inside the covered BBQ /tin /etc for about 20 mins
+• Leave the vermiculite inside the covered BBQ /tin /etc for about 30 mins

-For both the above methods after the smoke treatment sow the seeds on the surface of a good quality seed raising mix.
-Sprinkle the seed lightly with mix.
+For the second method mix a small amount of the smoked vermiculite into the seed raising mix.
+Sow the seeds on the surface of the seed raising mix.
+Sprinkle the seed lightly with some smoked vermiculite.
 Do not let the mix completely dry out.
 Ideal temp range 18-22 deg C. Germination should occur within a month, but can take longer .
-Should this occur, set the seed pot aside somewhere and don’t discard as they often germinate when conditions suit them
+Should this occur, set the seed pot aside somewhere and don’t discard as they often germinate when conditions suit them.

 Additional information